SriD647/Agenda-Planner-WEB-API/README.md

 ### **Creating a user**

 Start off by choosing the HTTP method as POST.
 In the URL bar, paste the appropriate URL for creating a user (as mentioned in previous section): `localhost:3000/users`.
 In the body tab choose `raw` and `JSON`.
-Copy the following code into the request body, and click send.
-Note that the request body follows the requirements of the user schema.:<br>
+Copy the following code into the request body, and click send note that the request body follows the requirements of the user schema!):<br>

 ```
 {